Are you looking for up-to-date training in teaching reading?

-Although they are suitable for all age groups, they have a special use for those
+They are suitable for all age groups.
+In addition, they have a special use for children

-who are going to take part in the English Year 1 Phonics Screening Check.
-The two
+who are going to take part in the English Phonics Screening Check.
+The two levels

-levels closely match the sections of the Check and there are no exception words.
+in No Nonsense Phonics closely match the sections of the Check and there are no exception

 words.
 With these books there is no need to teach nonsense words.
 Unfamiliar real